Sam Mitchell (EastEnders): Westbrook's return (2009–2010)

-Additional return (2016)
+Brief return (2016)

-On 27 February 2016, it was confirmed that Westbrook would reprise the role for a few episodes.
-Her return would coincide with that of Ross Kemp as her brother Grant and the final appearance from Barbara Windsor as their mother Peggy.
-Of her return, Westbrook said, 'I'm really excited to be going back to EastEnders.'
-Executive producer Dominic Treadwell-Collins said: 'It is only right that all of Peggy Mitchell's children would be at her funeral.
+On 27 February 2016, it was confirmed that Westbrook would reprise the role for four episodes.
+Her return would coincide with that of Ross Kemp as her brother Grant and the final appearance from Barbara Windsor as their mother, Peggy.
+Of her return, Westbrook said, "I'm really excited to be going back to EastEnders."
+Executive producer Dominic Treadwell-Collins said: "It is only right that all of Peggy Mitchell's children would be at her funeral.
 Danniella is the final piece of the Mitchell jigsaw puzzle, so it will be great for viewers to see Phil, Grant and Sam all back on screen.
-Sam will only be back for a few episodes, but these scenes are bound to go down in the soap's history.'
+Sam will only be back for a few episodes, but these scenes are bound to go down in the soap's history."
 Westbrook returned to filming on 3 May 2016.
 Her return scenes aired on 30 June, with her final scenes on 8 July.

-In September 2020, Westbrook claimed to be "in talks" to reprise the role, however a spokesperson denied this, saying: "There are no current plans for Danniella to return to EastEnders."
+In September 2020, Westbrook claimed to be "in talks" to reprise the role; however, a spokesperson denied this, saying: "There are no current plans for Danniella to return to EastEnders."